 Several years later yet another angel appeared during a particularly painful time in my life.
-I was legally separated from an abusive husband and attempting to raise three children while at the same time trying to sort out God’s will for the next step in my life.
+I was legally separated and attempting to raise three children as a single Mom and trying to sort out God’s will for the next step in my life.
 To be honest, there wasn’t much time or desire for socializing.
-I had begun dating my spouse at the time when I was barely seventeen.
+I began dating my estranged spouse when I was barely seventeen.
 I was married at eighteen, had my first child at nineteen, and was the mother of three by age twenty-three.
-Not only was I a busy young mother, my estranged husband had been extremely possessive of my time.
-As a result, I never really experienced the opportunity to learn how to build true friendships with other women.
+Not only was I a busy young mother, I never really had the opportunity to learn how to build true friendships with other women.

 Since moving out on my own, I had found a local church where I felt I could quietly blend in.
 I was in need of grace in heaping doses.
 To be honest, had it been left up to me, I would have preferred to spend most weekends curled up in a ball under a blanket hidden from the world.
 I had a wounded soul and a broken heart, and I sure couldn’t see why God would want to use someone like me who had so managed to miss the mark.